-Internists express support for new payment and delivery models as basis for replacing SGRJuly 18th, 2012 in Other /
+Internists express support for new payment and delivery models as basis for replacing SGRJuly 18, 2012 in Medicine & Health / Other

 "We know that the current Medicare payment system is not serving the needs of patients, physicians or taxpayers," David L. Bronson, MD, FACP, president of the American College of Physicians (ACP), today told the House Energy & Commerce Subcommittee on Health.
 "Congress needs to do its part by repealing the SGR, once and for all.
 But the medical profession needs to do its part by leading the adoption of innovative models to align payment policies with the value of care provided to patients."